A GUIDE TO SOLAR POWER FOR HOME USE

 Photovoltaic arrays for residential PV generators are usually attached to the roof of the house.
 Normally they are installed on racks, which have to be bolted into the roof joists.
 For the highest net amount of daily sunlight, they should face true south if you are in the northern hemisphere, and true north if you in the southern hemisphere.
 The optimal tilt should be slightly lower than your latitude.

 Utility-interactive photovoltaic systems must use special grid-tied inverters that meet UL standard 1741.
-These devices are synchronizing their voltage, frequency and phase with utility AC voltage.
+These devices are synchronizing their voltage, frequency and phase with incoming AC voltage.
 This allows the system not only to energize your appliances but to feed any excess of PV-made electricity back to utility and help you defray the energy cost.
 A grid interactive inverter also includes an automatic AC line disconnect switch that prevents voltage backfeeding into unenergized utility lines.
 By the way, according to NEC®, there should be another DC disconnect before the inverter.
 For stand-alone PV powered loads that are not connected to your house wiring and for off-grid applications you can use less expensive stand-alone inverters.
 However, if you are connected to the utility AC line, you should never hook up any non-approved voltage source directly into your home's wiring.
 For more information see wiring diagram of a solar powered home generator.